 What does the report include?

-Key themes:
+Key trends:

-Hiring managers can turn these trends to their advantage by considering the following actions:
+Hiring managers can turn these trends to their advantage, by considering the following actions:

 Survey demographics: